omni-us/jsonargparse/README.rst

     >>> cfg.lev1.opt2
     'from arg 2'

-There are also functions :func:`yamlargparse.ArgumentParser.parse_yaml_path` and :func:`yamlargparse.ArgumentParser.parse_yaml_string` to only parse a yaml file or yaml contained in a string respectively.
+There are also functions :func:`yamlargparse.ArgumentParser.parse_path` and :func:`yamlargparse.ArgumentParser.parse_string` to only parse a config file or a config contained in a string respectively.

 Parsing paths